nikonyrh/elasticaggregator-php/readme.md

  - Start using this in my own procjets instead of its earlier un-tested version
  - Confirm that including this project via Composer works as intended
  - Is it good idea to configure index name at Aggregator constructor but configure object's type in exec() method?
- - Actual documentation on how stuff works, especially if the codebase grows significantly bigger
+ - Actual documentation on how stuff works, especially if the codebase grows significantly bigger (unit tests document things a bit but not sufficiently)

 Example usage